-ROME (CNS) – Referring to the Synod of Bishops on the Family that will convene in 2015, Cardinal George Pell wrote that the task for Catholics “over the next 12 months” is to explain “the necessity of conversion, the nature of the Mass,” and “the purity of heart the Scriptures require of us to receive holy Communion.”
+ROME (CNS) – Looking ahead to the October 2015 world Synod of Bishops on the family, Cardinal George Pell said the task for Catholics “over the next 12 months” is to explain “the necessity of conversion, the nature of the Mass,” and “the purity of heart the Scriptures require of us to receive holy Communion.”

 “We will be counterproductive if we have anger or hate in our hearts, if we lapse into sterile polemics against a surprisingly small number of Catholic opponents,” the cardinal wrote.

-Cardinal Pell’s remarks appeared in a homily he prepared for his celebration of Mass in the extraordinary form October 24 for the 2014 Summorum Pontificum pilgrimage to Rome.
+Cardinal Pell’s remarks came in a homily he had prepared for a celebration of Mass in the extraordinary form Oct.
+24 at Rome’s Church of the Most Holy Trinity of the Pilgrims.

-The cardinal was unable to celebrate the Mass on account of bronchitis.
+The cardinal was unable to celebrate the liturgy, part of the Populus Summorum Pontificum pilgrimage to Rome for devotees of the traditional Latin Mass, on account of bronchitis.
 In an additional prepared text, he assured those present that his sickness was the only reason he was unable to attend.

 In the cardinal’s absence, his personal secretary Father Mark Withoos celebrated the Mass and read the homily.

-“Pastoral practice and teachings can only be changed by consensus,” he wrote.
+“Pastoral practice and teachings can only be change by consensus,” he wrote.

-Cardinal Pell also spoke about the importance of the papacy in resolving doctrinal disputes.
+Cardinal Pell also wrote about the importance of the papacy in defending and developing doctrine.